guidance-guarantee-programme/pension_guidance/content/pension_summary/leave_your_pot_untouched.en.md

-# Leave your pot untouched
+# Retire later or delay taking your pension pot

 You can leave your money invested in your pot until you need it.
 Your pot could grow further and give you a larger amount of money to last for a shorter amount of time.
 You (and your employer) can still pay into your pot but there may be restrictions.